 I don’t know it is here or here (pointing at 3:30 and then 4:30)

-This short episode shows how a very young child is able to reflect on what he is doing while playing, displaying the ability to reflect on the content he is working, not only oriented to the technology.
+This short episode shows how a very young child is able to reflect on what he is doing while playing, displaying the ability to reflect on the content he is working with, not only oriented to the technology.
 In the same line, the child shows how he is able to verbalise the problem he is facing and sharing his ideas with the second child, so allowing space for collaboration in a technology-supported activity.

 This last episode points out that very young learners can make explicit, and talk about, a difficulty they have faced in an activity supported by technology, as well as share ideas with peers in order to solve, in this case, content problems.